raffaelladevita/clas12-timeline/README.md

     * 5-file number
     * sector
     * number of electron triggers (`N`)
+    * number of electrons in the forward tagger
     * DAQ-gated FC charge at beginning of 5-file (`F_i`)
     * DAQ-gated FC charge at end of 5-file (`F_f`)
     * DAQ-ungated FC charge at beginning of 5-file